oracle/node-oracledb/doc/api.md

     function (err, row)
     {
       if (err) {
-         . . .           // close the result set and release the connection
+         . . .           // close the Result Set and release the connection
       } else if (!row) { // no rows, or no more rows
-        . . .            // close the result set and release the connection
+        . . .            // close the Result Set and release the connection
       } else {
         console.log(row);
         fetchOneRowFromRS(connection, resultSet);  // get next row